 You can count on the managed disability services team to guide you and your employees through what can be an uncertain time.
 After a claim is submitted, a claim specialist connects with the employer, employee and attending physician.
 Depending on the claim, additional professionals—such as a registered nurse or occupational associate—may be included.

 Give employees access to resources to help them handle life’s everyday—and not so everyday—challenges.
-Employees and their immediate families have access to free, confidential service, as well as referrals to supportive and community resources.
+Employees and their families have access to free, confidential help when they need it most.

 You automatically receive basic services with your Principal short-term or long-term disability coverage.
-This includes 24/7 online or phone assistance for your employees.
-For an additional fee, you may choose to offer additional levels of service, such as access to financial and legal services and face-to-face visits.
+This includes in-person or virtual counseling; legal, financial, and identity theft services2; and organizational support.
+For an additional fee, you may choose to offer an even more comprehensive level of service.

 Enjoy one-stop shopping for disability coverage